Did you know that there are many different types of pepper around the world? Apparently, jalapenos are not the hottest one.

 These types of pepper come in dark green or reddish color when ripe.
 However, some of them can be fully red.

-Moreover, their mild flavor and striking color make them become a wonderful ingredient for many kinds of foods and recipes.
+Their mild flavor and striking color make them become a wonderful ingredient for many kinds of foods and recipes.

-Also, you can try stringing some Anaheim peppers together and dry them to make ristras.
+You can try stringing some Anaheim peppers together and dry them to make ristras.

 Pepperoni, or Tuscan Pepper, is from Italy and Greece.
 Therefore, people also call it as sweet Italian or Golden Greek Peppers.